-The U.S. ABL consists of two tranches comprised of a revolving credit facility for up to \$150,000 and a letter of credit facility for up to \$50,000, provided that at no time may amounts outstanding under the tranches exceed in aggregate \$150,000 or the applicable borrowing base, which is a percentage of the principal amount of Eligible Accounts, as defined in the U.S. ABL agreement.
-Borrowings under the U.S. ABL bear interest at either a floating rate of LIBOR plus a margin of 125 basis points or an alternate base rate (defined as the greater of the prime rate, the New York Fed bank rate plus 0.5% or LIBOR plus 1.0%) subject to a 1.0% floor, plus an applicable margin of 25 basis points, at the Company's option.
-The applicable margin can vary based on the remaining availability of the facility, from 125 to 150 basis points for LIBOR-based loans and from 25 to 50 basis points for JP Morgan Chase Bank's prime rate-based loans.
+The U.S. ABL is comprised of a revolving credit facility for up to \$150,000 and a sublimit for letter of credit for up to \$50,000, provided that at no time may amounts outstanding under the agreement exceed in the aggregate \$150,000 or the applicable borrowing base, which is the sum of (i) a percentage of the principal amount of "Eligible Accounts", plus (ii) a percentage of the net orderly liquidation value of (x) "Eligible Inventory", minus (y) "Inventory Reserves" applicable thereto, minus (iii) "Reserves", each as defined in the U.S. ABL agreement.
+Borrowings under the U.S. ABL bear interest at a floating rate of Term SOFR plus a margin ranging from 1.25% to 1.50%.
+The applicable margin can vary based on the remaining availability of the facility, from 1.25% to 1.50% for Term SOFR-based loans and from 0.25% to 0.50% for JPMorgan Chase Bank's prime rate-based loans.
 Other than availability and an event of default, there are no other provisions for the interest margin to increase.

-The U.S. ABL will mature on June 3, 2024.
-Loans made under the U.S. ABL are secured first by all of the Company's domestic cash, receivables and certain inventories as well as by a second position against a significant amount of the domestic assets of the Company and a pledge of
+The U.S. ABL is scheduled to mature on May 30, 2028.
+The Guarantors have also fully guaranteed the full and timely payment of all obligations in respect of the U.S. ABL.
+Loans made under the U.S. ABL are secured by a perfected first priority security interest in certain deposit accounts, cash and cash equivalents, accounts receivable and certain U.S. inventory (U.S. ABL Priority Collateral) as well as by a perfected second priority interest in all of the collateral securing the Term Loan Facility.